Khanhdii/VDD_Voice-Deepfake-Detection-with-Three-Channel-Acoustic/README.md

+# Update the README content to include dataset and feature information.
+updated_readme_content = """
 # Voice Spoofing Detection and Feature Extraction

 This repository contains two Jupyter Notebooks designed for feature extraction and voice spoofing detection using machine learning and deep learning techniques.